jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

    - Does not use std::priority_queue at all. (-6)
    - Member variables are public. (-2)
  - Exceptions (2 pts)
-   - Does not use try-catch-throw anywhere in the code. (-2)
+   - Does not use try/throw/catch anywhere in the code. (-2)